 - Compensation is indicated and established on base salary (not including commission).

-On-Campus Recruiting Policies
+Virtual/On Campus Recruiting (OCR) Policies

 The Engineering Career Center makes its interviewing facilities and position-listing services available to employers who do not unlawfully discriminate in the selection of candidates on the basis of national origin, race, religion, gender, sexual orientation, age, disability, or any other basis prohibited by applicable law.
 Any employer who makes use of University facilities or services must agree to abide by this policy and, if interviewing students, to talk in good faith with students who have been selected for an interview and to refrain from questioning students regarding the above protected classifications.